LukePappa/Ourism/text.md

-Being transcends, grounds, and is everything.
+This is being.
+It transcends, grounds, and is everything.
 To abide as being is perfect fulfilment.